CGCL-codes/XGCN_library/docs/source/user_guide/overview.rst

   :align: center
   :alt: XGCN data process and model running pipeline

-XGCN supports process text files of the graph and evaluation sets as input, and processes them into a standard **"dataset instance"** format which is used by all the downstream models.
+XGCN supports taking text files of the graph and evaluation sets as input, and processing them into a standard **"dataset instance"** format which is used by all the downstream models.
 Once a dataset instance is generated, you can easily run models with XGCN's command line interface or API functions.